maglub/soe-ubuntu/README.md

 VBoxManage showvminfo "$vmName"
 VBoxManage startvm "$vmName"
-VBoxManage unregistervm "$vmName" --delete
+#VBoxManage unregistervm "$vmName" --delete
 ```

 * Boot and install (automatic install)
-  - Choose the first NIC as the primary interface
-  - If asked, unmount /dev/sda

-* Run the following commands on the newly installed VM (ssh into the box as ops, or the user you have as default user in your iso image):
+* Run the following commands in the newly installed VM (ssh -p 9999 ops@localhost), with the user you have as default user in your iso image.
+The port 9999 is choosen above when we created the virtual machine:

 ```
 sudo apt-get -y install wget